greatcyan/bi-analytics-handbook/README.md

 | **How would you advise a client with 300 users?** | I assess usage patterns, data volume, refresh frequency, and sharing needs.
 In many cases, Premium Capacity is cost-effective for large audiences, while Premium Per User may suffice if advanced features are limited to a smaller group. |

 ---
-## Technical & Architectural Interview Guide
+## 👉Technical & Architectural Interview Guide

 | Question Category | Scenario / Context | Expert Consultant Answer |
 | :--- | :--- | :--- |